 - 5 Lunches with wine

 - 4 Dinners with wine

-- Dinner at the campsite in Germany
+- Group dinners at the campsites in Germany and Pisa

-- Tour information pack with suggested routes and GPS co-ordinates
+- Tour information pack with suggested routes

 - Services of Tour Directors travelling in their own motorhome

 Motorhome with 2 people = £699 per person

 Meet at a campsite in the attractive town of Sandwich in Kent.

 Take a mid-morning ferry Dover to Calais.
 Relax in style on board with entry to the club lounge with food and drinks included.
 Drive to our first continental campsite in Belgium.
 80 miles